OperationSpark/motion-poem/README.md

 To implement a motion poem, open up the file `index.html` and write your code in the `<script id="motion-poem">` tag, located at the bottom of the page, within the `<body>` tag.

-We're using the CreateJS Framework to provide an API for a Flash-like display-list (nested display objects, similarily implemented in Flash) and animation.
+We're using the CreateJS Framework to provide an API for a Flash-like display-list (nested display objects, similarly implemented in Flash) and animation.

 Within the `<script id="motion-poem">` in the `index.html` file, you'll find we've set you up with: